-Juno, formerly OnJuno, is an up-and-coming neobank that launched in 2017.
-Overall, Juno aims to provide a high-earning financial platform for immigrants, ex-pats, and anyone else who wants to reach their financial goals faster.
+Juno, formerly OnJuno, is a socially conscious financial technology that launched in 2017.
+Juno aims to provide accessible resources and aggressive interest rates for immigrants, expats, and anyone who wants to reach their financial goals faster.

 With a lean, tech-forward approach to banking, Juno is an interesting player in the growing digital banking space.